Protagonist: Tragic hero

 A tragic hero is the protagonist of a tragedy.

 Examples include Oedipus from Oedipus Rex and Prince Hamlet from Shakespeare's Hamlet.

 Villain protagonist

 The protagonist is not always conventionally good.
 Contrasting the hero protagonist, a villain protagonist is a protagonist who is a villain, driving the story forward regardless of the evil qualities the main character has.
 These traits can include being cruel, malicious, and wicked.

-Examples include Humbert Humbert in Vladimir Nabokov's Lolita and Richard III in the eponymous play by William Shakespeare.
+Examples include Humbert Humbert in Vladimir Nabokov's Lolita, Richard III in the eponymous play by William Shakespeare, Frank Underwood in House of Cards, Tony Soprano from The Sopranos, Light Yagami in the Death Note franchise, and Walter White from Breaking Bad.

 Supporting protagonist

 When a supporting protagonist appears, the story is told from the perspective of a character who appears to be minor.
 This character may be more peripheral from the events of the story and are not as involved within the "main action" of the plot.
 The supporting protagonist may be telling the story while viewing another character as the main influence of the plot.

 One example is Nick in The Great Gatsby.